The Best Paint ‘COLORS’ to Sell Your Home (Blue, Green, & More)

-I’m not a consultant who believes that all homes sell better when painted light, neutral colours.
-In fact, many homes sell faster and for more money because their colours resonate on an emotional level with buyers, whether it’s because they have more COLOUR (chroma) to them or more DEPTH than the average light neutral paint colour.
+I’m not a Color Consultant who believes all homes sell better when painted in light, neutral colors.
+However, some homes sell faster and for more money because their colors resonate emotionally with buyers, whether because they have more COLOR (chroma) or more DEPTH than the average light-neutral paint color.

-So, this blog post is not only about COLOURS, it’s also about neutral with a bit more meat on their bones, ones that my Online Paint Colour Consulting clients (and home buyers) seem to fall in love with at first sight.
-Colours that might help YOU add some emotional and ACTUAL value to your home.
+I’m here to share my Kylie M recommended paint COLORS; colors my Online Paint Color Consulting clients (and home buyers) seem to fall in love with at first sight.
+Colors that might help YOU add some emotional and actual value to your home.

 1. SHERWIN WILLIAMS SEA SALT SW 6204